What is an FSJ or a BFD

 Labor Market Neutrality

-• JFDG – Youth Volunteer Service Act
+• JFDG – Youth Voluntary Service Act

 • BFDG – Federal Voluntary Service Act